tomgewiese/SKRIME-WHMCS/README.md

 This module allows the integration of SKRIME's domain registration service into WHMCS.
 With this module, you can register, renew, and manage domains through SKRIME directly from your WHMCS dashboard.

+## System Requirements

+- WHMCS version 7.0 or higher
+- PHP version 7.2 or higher

 ## Installation

 1. **Download:** Download the `modules.zip` file that contains the SKRIME WHMCS module.